Web Design

 Project Cover Image

-The final site uses a combination of parallax fades, scroll-triggered transitions, and high-contrast storytelling to create a sense of momentum and discovery — much like the era it represents.
+The final site combines parallax fades, scroll‑triggered transitions, and high‑contrast storytelling to create a sense of momentum and discovery — much like the era it represents.

 🔗 Final Website